Editorial and Encoding Rationale and Methodology

 Our usage of 〈teiCorpus〉 also permits description of Ruskinʼs manuscripts and corpora as collaborative or mediated documents, which were sometimes glossed by his parents.
 We do not know who scored through “end of the poems” in the colophon of MS I, but it was certainly Ruskinʼs mother who inserted a gloss amid the poems making up “Poetry” [MS I Poetry Anthology].
 She wanted to date precisely her sonʼs beginning and completion of the manuscript.
 The determinacy of Margaret Ruskinʼs gloss, with its definite “this book begun” and “finished”, competes with the ambivalent play of Johnʼs closure (see Margaret Ruskinʼs Gloss on the Dating of MS I).
 While not necessarily intended to impose her will on the manuscript, Margaretʼs gloss gloss has in any case proved as ambiguous as Ruskinʼs own colophon, since both are followed by a new work entered on the inside back endboard—an emblematical drawing, “Heights of Wisdom, Depth of Fools”, which Ruskin dated a few months later than his motherʼs gloss.
 Such play, whether including an edge of competitiveness or joy of collaboration, cannot be fully described in terms of an XML structure; the dynamics of play can be interpreted and discussed only in the archiveʼs commentary.
 However, the contributions of Ruskinʼs parents are very often convincingly encoded as glosses, which are not in the same class as the editorʼs explanatory and textual glosses that hang from and refer only to specific texts, but which form stand‐alone TEI documents (including their own apparatuses and transcriptions) referring to and forming part of the corpus as a whole.

 Finally, the 〈teiCorpus〉 markup also easily allows for reordering corpora athwart manuscripts.
 In the case of Account of a Tour on the Continent, an eclectic editorial approach was adopted both by W. G. Collingwood and by E. T. Cook and Alexander Wedderburn on the grounds that Ruskin left extensive writing for the work in draft along with an ambitious outline for arranging and completing the work; however, prior to realizing that plan, he abandoned the fair copy, requiring copytext to be drawn from both the fair copy and the draft.
 Collingwood justified his approach in 1891 as follows: “[A]s I find from a list at the end of . . .
-[MS] VIII” (i.e., the Proposed Table of Contents for the Account of a Tour on the Continent), Ruskin “intended this volume [the MS IX fair copy] to contain about 150 pieces of prose and poetry, and at least as many drawings!
+[MS] VIII” (i.e., the Plan for Continuation of the Account of a Tour on the Continent), Ruskin “intended this volume [the MS IX fair copy] to contain about 150 pieces of prose and poetry, and at least as many drawings!
 And in saying [in Praeterita] that he did not follow his tour beyond the Rhine, Mr. Ruskin refers only to this volume, No. IX,” and not to what he had in fact composed.
 “I am pretty certain that he was not aware of the amount of material existing in rough copies at the back of his book‐shelves” (Poems [4o, 1891], 1:266; Poems [8o, 1891], 1:267).
 In ERM, 〈teiCorpus〉 is used to compile the respective edited corpora that conjecturally reconstruct Ruskinʼs work: Collingwoodʼs, which includes only poems; Cook and Wedderburnʼs, which includes both poems and prose sections; and Ruskinʼs multiple versions of the “Account”, whereby he evolved the work from a poetic travelogue in collaboration with his father into a composite work of poetry, prose, and illustration.

 Other compelling candidates for separately and eclectically edited corpora witnessing a composite work include a compilation of the “volumes” making up the uncompleted “Harry and Lucy” narrative, drawn from MS I, MS II MS III, and MS IIIA; and the Sermons on the Pentateuch, in which the bonds between the sermon texts are stronger than their ties to the manuscripts in which the texts are found.
 While arguably the five handsewn booklets containing the fair copies of the sermons can be treated as a single corpus, the various Red Books containing rough drafts of the sermons present a particularly attenuated claim on the texts as composing a portion of their corpora considered as manuscripts.
 By the time Ruskin entered the sermon drafts in the Red Books, these notebooks had been demoted to providing leftover, unused space for miscellaneous draft, and the sermon texts run reverso and upside‐down to what was once a vital corpus.